abpio/abp-commercial-docs/en/startup-templates/application-single-layer/create-solution.md

 # Creating a New Solution

-You can use the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) to create a new project using this startup template or alternatively, you can directly create this startup template via [Suite](../../abp-suite/index.md).
+You can use the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) to create a new project using this startup template.
+Or alternatively, you can directly create this startup template via [Suite](../../abp-suite/index.md).

 ## Creating a New Solution via ABP CLI